SergeyBel/php-classfuzz/README.md

 # Main concepts

 ## Corpus
 Corpus is a set of initial data for fuzzing.
 This data will then be mutated to get fuzzing inputs.
-To simplify the creation of Corpus for common cases some special generators are implemented.
+To simplify the creation of Corpus for common cases some special generators are implemented
 Generator classes must implement `GeneratorInterface`

 ## Mutators
-Data from corpus are mutated by Mutators classes.
-Mutators are applied to data from Corpus.
+Data from corpus are mutated by Mutators classes
 Mutator classes must implement `MutatorInterface`

 ## ExceptionCatchers
 Exceptions catchers are used to analyze thrown exceptions.
 Some exceptions may be the expected result when calling class methods on corpus data, and some may not.
-Exceptions catchers are needed to manage this.
+Exceptions catchers are needed to manage this
 ExceptionCatcher classes must implement `ExceptionCatcherInterface`

 ## PostConditions
-Post are used to check the result of a `fuzz` method call.
-If some conditions need to be met for the results of the `fuzz` they can be checked in PostCondition classes.
+Post conditions are used to check the result of a `fuzz` method call.
+If some conditions need to be met for the results of the `fuzz` method they can be checked in PostCondition classes
 PostCondition classes must implement `PostConditionInterface`